-A number of Wightlink staff have signed a Letter of No Confidence in CEO Katy Taylor.
+A number of Wightlink staff have signed Letters of No Confidence in CEO Katy Taylor, it is believed the signatories include all captains working for the company.

 In September, the company entered consultation with maritime union the RMT over restructuring plans the union said could put 160 jobs at risk.
 The cross-Solent operator refused to rule out compulsory redundancies.